 JPWE - The Junior Performance Workshop Ensemble (JPWE) was created in 2012 to give younger aspiring dancers the opportunity to gain performance experience.
 Participation in the program is free of charge but requires a full year’s commitment.
 Students must be invited into the program based on ability.
 It is not considered a scholarship program, although many of the students who participate may receive tuition assistance through our general scholarship fund or are recipients of the Joyce Copeland Scholarship, given annually to a gifted youngster between the ages of 10 and 12.
 All members are students at SMAPA who benefit from the training received in both modern and ballet techniques.
 In many cases it is a stepping stone into our senior company The Performance Workshop Ensemble (PWE).

 SUMMER ARTS PROGRAMS

 Prime Time Summer Arts - A full day summer program for children ages 6–14 with daily classes in art, music, dance and drama.
-Each of the two 3-week sessions culminates in a fully staged, free public performance for family and friends.
+Each of the three 2 week sessions culminates in a fully staged, free public performance for family and friends.
 Prime Time Summer Arts is a joint collaboration in association with the Montclair Department of Recreation & Cultural Affairs.

 Preschool Prime Time Summer Arts - A half-day weekly theme-based program for children ages 3–5.
 Classes include dance daily with two art classes, two drama classes and one music class weekly.